Staff–Student Consultative Committee (Undergraduate)

 The SSCC also seeks feedback from all undergraduate students on all aspects of their Physics courses by way of module questionnaires towards the end of the academic year.
 The SSCC reports to the Board of Studies, the body directly responsible for running the Department, and plays an active role in promoting high-quality teaching in the Department.
 An important function of the SSCC is to elect the course representatives to the Board of Studies.

-If you have concerns about teaching which are not covered by these meetings and questionnaires, contact can be made directly with one of the SSCC Co-Chairs, with the Teaching Administrator or with the relevant Director of Studies.
+If you have concerns about teaching which are not covered by these meetings and questionnaires, contact can be made directly with one of the SSCC Co-Chairs, with the Learning and Teaching Manager or with the relevant Director of Studies.

 Communication between the SSCC and the student body